 LIMBO ACCRA is an Accra-based art platform experimenting between the fields of architecture and the mixed-arts.
-The aim of Limbo is to establish both a »trans-local« and »trans-continental« dialogue by interweaving and connecting new site-specific, socially engaged art projects into the existing infrastructure of uncompleted concrete buildings.
-It does so in order to expose, discuss and share different »intentions, methods and techniques« of imaginative urban practices in contemporary African cities
+The aim of Limbo is to establish both a trans-local and trans-continental dialogue of »Space« by interweaving and connecting new site-specific, socially engaged art projects into the existing infrastructure of uncompleted property developments.
+It does so in order to expose, discuss and share different »intentions, methods and techniques« of imaginative urban practices in contemporary African cities.

-Taking into account the different urban, economic and social transformations of Accra, during the last two decades, this project explores the limitless possibility of spatially occupying uncompleted property developments by offering a large and flexible outlet for experimentation in public art and culture programming.
+Taking into account the different urban, economic and social transformations of Accra, during the last two decades, this project set out to explore the limitless possibility of spatially occupying uncompleted property developments by offering a large and flexible outlet for experimentation in public art and culture programming.

 For our maiden exhibition, we focused on the narrative functions of luxury homes in the expanding neighborhood of East Legon, Accra, staging the installation on-site at (and in collaboration with) an unfinished estate.
 Each room of the estate featured a local artist, designer and cultural critic including: Adjoa Armah, David Alabo, Deryk Bempah, Diego Asamoa, Enam Geli, Hakeem Adam, Nana Osei Kwadwo, Patrick Tagoe-Turkson, and Serge Attukwei Clottey.